JaideepBiswas2003/The-Eigen-Valley/README.md

 Eigen Valley is a procedural 3D landscape generated entirely through mathematical functions and Linear Algebra concepts.
 It visualizes how abstract vector operations—like dot products, cross products, and gradient descent—can sculpt a living, breathing ecosystem.

-Replace this with a screenshot of your landscape

 🎨 Overview

 This project treats the computer screen not as a canvas for pixels, but as a Vector Space ($\mathbb{R}^3$).

 Instead of manually modeling mountains or rivers, we defined mathematical rules (axioms).
 The terrain, the river, and the weather are all emergent properties of these linear operators acting upon a grid of random vectors.

-Live Demo: [Insert Link to GitHub Page Here]

-Project Report: View Full LaTeX Report

 🧮 Mathematical Foundation